DoctorWkt/alic/docs/overview.md

 ## Header Files

 The *alic* compiler invokes the C-preprocessor on the input files, so you can include header files in your programs.
-The [include/](../include/) directory holds a number of header files.
+The *include* directory in each part holds a number of header files.
 Their suffix is `.ah` to distinguish them from C header files.

 ## Enums